-The Board, or the Trust Administrator acting on the Board's behalf, will select an actuary to perform a valuation of the OPEB Trust as often as needed.
+The Board, or the Trust Administrator at the direction of the Board, will select an actuary to perform a valuation of the OPEB Trust as often as needed.

-D. Investment Consultant
+Investment Consultant

-The Board, or the Trust Administrator acting on the Board's behalf, may engage an investment consultant.
-The investment consultant will give an independent perspective on the Trust, help select custodians and investment managers, review asset allocation, provide investment performance measurement, and assist in constructing a portfolio that will have the potential of earning the actuarial rate of return with a high probability of success while muting as much volatility as possible.
+The Board, or the Trust Administrator at the direction of the Board, may engage an investment consultant.
+The investment consultant will give an independent perspective on the Trust, help select custodians and investment managers, review asset allocation, and provide investment performance measurement, and assist in constructing a portfolio that will have the potential of earning the actuarial rate of return with a high probability of success while muting as much volatility as possible.